 Khafre was the son of Khufu, builder of the Great Pyramid.
 He built his own pyramid, the Second Pyramid, at Giza just to the south of his father's.
-Khafre's pyramid complex included a mortuary temple on the east side of the pyramid and a valley temple of monolithic granite blocks connected by a long causeway.
-To the northwest of the valley temple he constructed the Harmakhis Temple and the Great Sphinx.
+Khafre's pyramid complex included a mortuary temple on the east side of the pyramid which was connected by a long causeway to a valley temple.
+To the north and northwest of the valley temple he constructed the Harmakhis Temple and the Great Sphinx.

 Many statues and fragments of astonishing quality and in a spectrum of fine stones were recovered from these temples or in their vicinity.
 This fragment was found at Giza and entered the MacGregor collection; its similarity to the faces of statues of the king from his temples and the traces of a royal beard on the chin identify it as a portrait of Khafre.
 The surface and warmth of the stone and the sensitive indication of fine muscles around the nose and particularly around the mouth are remarkable.